jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ### 3.6.7 Switch Statements
 * A switch statement provides a multi-way branching capability based on the value of an integer index.
-* Switch efficient implementation using a data structure called a jump table.
+* Switch efficient implementation using a data structure called a **jump table**.
 A jump table is an array where entry i is the address of a code segment implementing the action the program should take when the switch index equals i.
 * The advantage of using a jump table over a long sequence of if-else statements is that the time taken to perform the switch is independent of the number of switch cases.

 ## 3.7 Procedures